esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 Writing Your Own Image Plugin
 =============================

-The Pillow uses a plug-in model which allows you to add your own decoders to the library, without any changes to the library itself.
+The Pillow2 uses a plug-in model which allows you to add your own decoders to the library, without any changes to the library itself.
 Such plug-ins usually have names like :file:`XxxImagePlugin.py`, where ``Xxx`` is a unique format name (usually an abbreviation).

-.. warning:: Pillow >= 2.1.0 no longer automatically imports any file
+.. warning:: Pillow2 >= 2.1.0 no longer automatically imports any file
              in the Python path with a name ending in :file:`ImagePlugin.py`.
 You will need to import your image plugin manually.

-Pillow decodes files in 2 stages:
+Pillow2 decodes files in 2 stages:

 1. It loops over the available image plugins in the loaded order, and calls the plugin's ``accept`` function with the first 16 bytes of